A Norwegian Fortress in the South: Akershus - Part 1: Kings and Pirates

 (The main building is the Renaissance palace; the older north wing can be seeen to the left)

-But in the end King Eirik Magnusson of Norway made peace with the Hansa League - sinking ships doesn't really help with the economy in the long run.
+But in the end King Eirik Magnusson of Norway made peace with the Hanseatic League - sinking ships doesn't really help with the economy in the long run.
 He had to pay a fine of 6000 mark silver, a huge sum at the time, and a sum he didn't really have.
 Plus there was still war going on with Denmark.
 A number of nobles, centered around Eirik's younger brother Duke Håkon (the later King Håkon V), started an opposition against Alv Erlingsson whom they held responsible for the mess.
 Though for the time being Alv remained in power.

 He went on an embassy to King Edward I of England where he - successfully - tried to loan 2000 mark silver and hire mercenaries for the war with Denmark.
 I wonder a bit why Edward would be willing to help Alv and/or the King of Norway, but maybe Kathryn can shed a light on that (if it were Edward II, I'd have said he had a soft spot for pirates, lol).
-Meanwhile back home, the Danish King Erik had solved his little civil war that had prevented him from participating in the peace negotiatons between the King of Norway and the Hansa League.
+Meanwhile back home, the Danish King Erik had solved his little civil war that had prevented him from participating in the peace negotiatons between the King of Norway and the Hanseatic League.
 He now made his own peace with King Eirik Magnusson of Norway.

 Fortress Entrance (Festningsporten, 1553)